 Dragon Snakes are not yet established in captivity, thus all available specimens are currently wild caught imports.
 If you are interested in keeping this species, it is highly recommended that you have at least some experience establishing wild caught imports.
 While a small handful of people have been successful in keeping Dragon snakes, due to their current status in captivity, this species is best suited for advanced keepers until established captive bred specimens are more readily available.

-Dragon snakes seem to do best in smaller enclosures as it allows them to hunt for their food more securely.
+Due to their small size, Dragon Snakes do not require large enclosures.
 I have been keeping smaller Dragon snakes in 15qt.
-Sterilite locking tubs, and larger snakes in 32qt. tubs.
-I provide them with one or two hides that span over three-fourths of the enclosure, a bit of artificial foliage for extra cover and a water dish that is designed to mimic a rock.
-It does seem somewhat important for the water dish to resemble a rock, as they use the edges to sturdy themselves as they hunt for their food in the water, as they would in the wild.
-When first establishing Dragon Snakes, I highly suggest keeping the water dish under their hide, as they do not like to venture out too far from the location where they feel most secure when they are not yet familiar with their environment, and therefore will not hunt as readily if the water dish is too far away.
+Sterilite locking tubs, and larger snakes in 32qt. tubs; however, I am currently experimenting with naturalistic palladiums that will mimic their wild environment, with future plans to include a running water feature.
+I provide them with a few hides, a bit of artificial foliage for extra cover, and a water dish buried up to the rim with substrate.
+When first establishing Dragon Snakes, I highly suggest keeping the water dish under their hide, as this allows them to feel more secure while hunting.
 Over time however, your Dragon Snake should begin to feel more comfortable with their surroundings and venture outside of their hide(s).
 Patience is key when keeping this species.

 Substrate and Humidity

 Dragons snakes require consistently high humidity at all times and often spend a majority of their time underground.
-In order to satisfy their semi-fossorial (burrowing) nature and maintain humidity levels of 90%+, I prefer to use an organic peat moss and vermiculite blend for substrate.
+In order to satisfy their semi-fossorial (burrowing) nature and maintain humidity levels of 90%+, I prefer to use an organic potting soil and vermiculite blend for substrate.
 It is crucial that you are not using a substrate that you must constantly modify by adding water to maintain humidity levels, as minimal interaction with this species is best to avoid additional stress.
 I add two cups of water upon initially placing my substrate and then only mist once every week or two for a few seconds each time.
+Dragon Snakes are more vulnerable to skin diseases, thus it is important to keep the environment as sanitary as possible.
 Adding a drainage layer to allow for a more even distribution of moisture through the substrate is highly recommended to help maintain humidity.

 Dragon snakes do not require external heat and should ideally be kept in a temperature-controlled room between 75-77°F. High temperatures are detrimental to this species, so do not overheat them!
 If your house is kept cool and you are unable to maintain a room temperature within this threshold, you can mount a 60W CHE (ceramic heat emitter) ABOVE the enclosure to meet their heating requirements.
 You will have to calibrate the temperatures by adjusting the height from the CHE to the enclosure, starting from the farthest distance and gradually moving closer as necessary.
 Always use a thermostat with any and all heat sources.